rbaron/catprinter/README.md

 positional arguments:
   filename

-options:
+optional arguments:
-  -h, --help            show this help message and exit --log-level {debug,info,warn,error}
+  -h, --help            show this help message and exit -l {debug,info,warn,error}, --log-level {debug,info,warn,error}
-  --img-binarization-algo {mean-threshold,floyd-steinberg,halftone}
+  -b {mean-threshold,floyd-steinberg,halftone,none}, --img-binarization-algo {mean-threshold,floyd-steinberg,halftone,none}
                         Which image binarization algorithm to use.
+If 'none' is used, no binarization will be used.
+In this case the image has to have a width of 384 px.
-  --show-preview        If set, displays the final image and asks the user for confirmation before printing.
+  -s, --show-preview    If set, displays the final image and asks the user for
-  --devicename DEVICENAME
+                        confirmation before printing.
+  -d DEVICE, --device DEVICE
-                        Specify the Bluetooth Low Energy (BLE) device name to search for.
-If not specified, the script will try to auto discover the printer based on its advertised BLE service UUIDs.
-Common names are similar to "GT01", "GB02", "GB03".
+                        The printer's Bluetooth Low Energy (BLE) address (MAC address on Linux; UUID on macOS) or advertisement name (e.g.: "GT01", "GB02", "GB03").
+If omitted, the the script will try to auto discover the printer based on its advertised BLE services.
-  --darker              Print the image in text mode.
-This leads to more contrast, but slower speed.
+  -t, --darker          Print the image in text mode.
+This leads to more
+                        contrast, but slower speed.
 ```

 # Example